crftbt/EveryByteCounts.org/README.md

 #### Note
 What options are there to monetize and provide this research information in a sustainable way?

 Are you hiring?
-Send an email to craft @ no third party recruiters . com :)
+Send an electronic mail to craft at no third party recruiters doto com :)